460,000 employees have received a pay rise as a result of the Living Wage campaign

-With the cost of living rising and families facing more pressure this winter, it has never been more important for businesses do the right thing and commit to paying a real Living Wage.
-The Living Wage Foundation is calling on all major employers to step up and tackle this problem together by committing to go beyond the government minimum and pay a wage in line with the real cost of living.
+The cost-of-living crisis has shone a spotlight on low pay and the rising pressures facing families.
+It's still important that more businesses do the right thing and commit to paying a real Living Wage.
+The Living Wage Foundation is calling on all major employers to step up and tackle this problem together by committing to go beyond the government minimum and pay a wage in line with the actual cost of living.

 Did you know @LivingWageUK’s real Living Wage is the only wage rate independently calculated to cover the cost of living?
 Spread the word using the hash tag #LivingWageWeek on social media.